VivianaSiveroni/VivianaSiveroni.github.io/README.md

-### Llama (*Llama glama*) GIS
+### Llama GIS
-This illustration shows the ubiquity of llama bones in the excavations of Huayuri.
-The llama skeleton is a Llama GIS where each skeletal specimen (i.e., bone) appears black if the record is NOT NULL.
+This illustration shows the ubiquity of llama (*Llama glama*) bones in the excavations of Huayuri.
+Each llama skeleton is a Llama GIS where each skeletal specimen (i.e., bone) appears black if the record is NOT NULL.
 In addition, this illustration is an example of the deployment of five data frames simultaneously.

 ![image alt](images/LlamaGis_by_HH_mod.jpg?raw=true)